hrishitabhandary/Profile-App/README.md

 This web application allows users and administrator(admin) to manage and view profiles.
 Users can browse through profiles, read detailed information, and use a map integration to view locations.
 The search and filter functionalities make it easy to find profiles based on various criteria, including name, location, and description.

-For administrators, the application offers features to view, delete, and add profiles.
+For the administrator(admin), the application offers features to view, delete, and add profiles.
 The admin section currently lacks the ability to add new profiles (due to a technical issue with the "Add Profile" button) and does not yet support editing profiles.
 However, the application is designed with a user-friendly interface using modern technologies like React.js, Bootstrap, and OpenStreetMap for map integration.

 ### 1. Clone the repository
 To run the project in development mode: